sifrr/sifrr/packages/server/sifrr-server/README.md

     -   `headers`: **default:** `{}` Additional headers to set on response ,
     -   `compress`: **default:** `false` responses are compressed if this is set to true and if `accept-encoding` header has supported compressions (gzip, brotli, deflate)
     -   `compressionOptions` **default:** `{ priority: [ 'gzip', 'br', 'deflate' ] }` which compression to use in priority, and other [zlib options](https://nodejs.org/api/zlib.html#zlib_class_options)
-    -   `cache`: **default:** `false`, if given a [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager) instance, it will cache the files in given cache (doesn't work with compression).
-Also, it might not be needed at all, check for performance improvement before using it blindly.
+    -   `cache`: **default:** `false`, if given a [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager) instance, it will cache the files in given cache.
+Generally it might not be needed at all, check for performance improvement before using it blindly.

 #### Add additional mime type: